 March 18, 2021

-In this trek when you cross Sinuwa then you can’t eat meat or even from the restaurants you can’t buy meat item foods because of their strict local religion.
+On this trek when you cross Sinuwa then you can’t eat meat or even from the restaurants you can’t buy meat item foods because of their strict local religion.

 Annapurna base camp trek is located in the central Himalayan range of Nepal and it is North-West of Kathmandu.
 This trek lies inside the massif Annapurna conservation area (ACAP).

-There are some alternative trekking routes in Annapurna base camp trek and those factors determine the distance of this trek however if you are doing 10 days (Average trekking days) trek you have to walk about 115 kilometers), which means you should walk at least 12-15 kilometers a day.
+There are some alternative trekking routes in the Annapurna base camp trek and those factors determine the distance of this trek however if you are doing 10 days (Average trekking days) trek you have to walk about 115 kilometers), which means you should walk at least 12-15 kilometers a day.

-The Annapurna base camp trek is a moderate level of the trek so that you may go all months in a year but the best time visiting Annapurna base camp(ABC) is in Autumn(Sep. – Nov.), and Spring season( March-May).
-The all different season offers all different experiences though but these two seasons are always best because you will have a clear view of Mountains, Blue Skies, Green Lush Sceneries, Mild Temperature and perfect weather every day, Trekking to ABC during the spring season is even more pleasant because you get to see more than 12 different types of Rhododendron flowers blooming.
+The Annapurna base camp trek is a moderate-level trek so you may go all months of the year but the best time to visit Annapurna base camp(ABC) is in Autumn(Sep. – Nov.), and the Spring season( March-May).
+The all different season offers all different experiences though but these two seasons are always best because you will have a clear view of Mountains, Blue Skies, Green Lush Sceneries, Mild Temperature, and perfect weather every day, Trekking to ABC during the spring season is even more pleasant because you get to see more than 12 different types of Rhododendron flowers blooming.

-Permits are compulsory for all trekkers wherever you trek in Nepal except Nepali citizenship.
+Permits are compulsory for all trekkers wherever they trek in Nepal except for Nepali citizens.
 If you are trekking to Annapurna base camp, there are two different permits required- TIMs (Trekkers Information Management System) and ACAP (Annapurna conservation area permit).
-There are two different colors of TIMs card, the green TIMs card is for Individual tourists and it cost 20 USD per person and permit cost the same, similarly, group trekkers cost 10 USD per person and permit cost 30 USD per person.
-Additionally, for SAARC Nationalities TIMS cost 20USD) and permit cost 2 USD.
+There are two different colors of TIMs card, the green TIMs card is for Individual tourists and costs 20 USD per person and the permit cost the same, similarly, group trekkers cost 10 USD per person and the permit cost 30 USD per person.
+Additionally, for SAARC Nationalities TIMS cost 20 USD) and the permit cost 2 USD.

 While you are trekking inside the Annapurna conservation area, you should keep these documents with you and need to show them when there are check posts.